PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 The `FargateTaskEnvironment` has two groups of keyword arguments: boto3-related arguments and task-related arguments.
 All of this configuration revolves around how the [boto3]() library communicates with AWS.
 The design of this Environment is meant to be open to all access methodologies for AWS instead of adhering to a single mode of authentication.

 This Environment accepts similar arguments to how boto3 authenticates with AWS: `aws_access_key_id`, `aws_secret_access_key`, `aws_session_token`, and `region_name`.
-These arguments are directly passed to the [boto3 client]() which means you should initialize this Environment in that same way you would normally use boto3.
+These arguments are directly passed to the [boto3 client]() which means you should initialize this Environment in the same way you would normally use boto3.

-After specifying credentials for the boto3 client the other group of kwargs falls into the category of any arguments you would pass into boto3 for [registering](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.register_task_definition) a task definition and [running](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.run_task) that task.
+The other group of kwargs are those you would pass into boto3 for [registering](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.register_task_definition) a task definition and [running](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.run_task) that task.

 Accepted kwargs for [`register_task_definition`](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ecs.html#ECS.Client.register_task_definition):